digital-asset/ex-cdm-swaps/docs/demo.md

 2. Log in as CCP-P01 and inspect the termination (`Event_Termination`) and novation (`Event_Novation`) events.

-3. Log in as DEALER-D03 and exercise the `Accept3` choice of the novation event.
+3. Log in as DEALER-D03 and exercise the `Accept` choice of the novation event.
 Note that the event is still in the proposed status because it has not been accepted by all parties yet.

-3. Log in as CLIENT-C03 and exercise the `Accept2` choice of the termination and novation event.
+3. Log in as CLIENT-C03 and exercise the `Accept` choice of the termination and novation event.
 Both events are now accepted by all parties.
 Note though that it has not been applied yet because the ledger time is still before the event`s effective time.

 5. Move the ledger time by one day and notice that the events get applied.
 Go to the `Market_Contract` tab to see that contract `BHNAFG4NEC` is terminated and has version 2.